Relintai/pandemonium_engine_docs/usage/plugins/editor/import_plugins.md

         return ["mtxt"]
 ```

-Godot's import system detects file types by their extension.
+Pandemonium's import system detects file types by their extension.
 In the
 `get_recognized_extensions()( EditorImportPlugin_method_get_recognized_extensions )`
 method you return an array of strings to represent each extension that this
 plugin can understand.
 If an extension is recognized by more than one plugin,